prikhi/pencil/docs/source/devguide/intro.rst

 is easiest for the user.

 ..
 Note::
     Pencil reserves the use of some special property names for pre-defined purposes.
-Please refer the Special Property Names document for detailed information on how these property names can be used in your stencil.
+Please refer the :doc:`/reference/specialnames`
+    document for detailed information on how these property names can be used in your stencil.

-    An example of this is that the 'box' property of type 'Dimension' should always be used to determined the dimension of the outermost box surrounding the shape.
+    An example of this is that the ``box`` property of type :ref:`Dimension` should always be used to determined the dimension of the outermost box surrounding the shape.